What’s the Difference Between NVR and DVR?

 - Lower video quality than an NVR

-- Limited to the number of video input ports (if it only has eight of them, and you want ten cameras, you’d be forced to buy a second DVR)
+- Limited to the number of video input ports (if it only has eight of them, and you want ten cameras, you must buy a second DVR)

 - Does not natively transmit audio signals (coaxial cables transmit video only, no sound)

-- DVRs aren’t typically connected to a network, so you can’t access your footage remotely
+- DVRs typically don’t connect to a network, so you can’t access your footage remotely

 - As an aging technology, it will become increasingly difficult to find replacement parts, analog cameras, and coaxial cables